8 Ridiculous Business Ads that Worked

-Some people like the campaign, while others say that it deals with immorality.
+Some people like the campaign, while others say it deals with immortality.
 They encourage society to respect Greek history.

 Lots of archaeologists insist on bringing a lawsuit against Gucci.
 UNESCO even considered the images to be an act of vandalism.

-The organisation stated that the clothing manufacturer does not show respect for the World Heritage Sites, and the advertisements cast doubt on the very identity of Greece: “The videos mock symbols that have inspired artists for centuries,” said a statement from UNESCO.
+The organisation stated that the clothing manufacturer does not show respect for the World Heritage Sites, and the advertisements cast doubt on the very identity of Greece: “The videos mock symbols that have inspired artists for centuries,” said UNESCO.

 PepsiCo and Video of Meetings

-If you have NetGuard Adblock, you would miss adverts from PepsiCo and would not understand numerous images which they published in the networks.
+If you have NetGuard Adblock, you would miss adverts from PepsiCo and would not understand the numerous images published in the networks.